Definable Valuations induced by multiplicative subgroups and NIP Fields: Hahn Series and related constructions

 This answers Question (1) for Hahn fields.
 Whether NIP Hahn fields support a definable \emph{henselian} valuation is more delicate.
 In positive characteristic this follows from \cite[Corollary 3.18]{JanKo}.
 Proposition 4.2 of that same paper provides a positive answer (in any characteristic) in case $K=k((t^\Gamma))$ and $\Gamma$ is not divisible.
 It seems, however, that the general equi-characteristic 0 case remains open.
 In some cases we can be even more precise.
 E.g., Hong, \cite{Hong} gives conditions on the value group implying the definability of the natural (Krull) valuation on $k((t^\Gamma))$: \begin{fact} Let $(K, \mathcal O)$ be a henselian field.
 If the value group contains a convex $p$-regular subgroup that is not $p$-divisible, then $\mathcal O$ is definable in the language of rings. \end{fact}

 In all the examples discussed in the present section, the source of the complexity of the field (unbounded, strongly dependent not dp-minimal etc.) can be traced back to the value group of the natural (power series) valuation.
 For example, as shown in \cite{JaSiWa2015}, an ordered abelian group $\Gamma$ is dp-minimal if and only if $[\Gamma:p\Gamma]$ is finite for all primes $p$.
 By Theorem \ref{classification} dp-minimal fields are henselian with dp-minimal value groups.
 We note that it also follows from the same theorem that dp-minimal fields are bounded.
 Indeed\footnote{This argument was sugegsted to us by I. Efrat.
-Any mistake is, of course, solely, ours.}, for any Henselian field $K$ we have that $G_K\cong T \rtimes G_k$ where $G_K, G_k$ are the respective absolute Galois groups of $K$ and $k=Kv$, and $T$ is the inertia group.
-If $K$ is dp-minimal then\footnote{In equicharacteristic $0$ use the fact that $K$ is elementarily equivalent to a Hahn field.
-In positive residue characteristic use the fact that, with respect to the valuation provided in Theorem \ref{classification}, $k$ is algebraically closed.} $T=\prod_{l\in \Omega} \mathbb Z_l^{\dim_{\mathbb F_l}\Gamma/l\Gamma}$ for a certain set of primes $\Omega$.
+Any mistake is, of course, solely, ours.}, for any Henselian NIP field $(K,v)$ with $\mathrm{char}(K)=\mathrm{char}(Kv)$ we have that $G_K\cong T \rtimes G_k$ where $G_K, G_k$ are the respective absolute Galois groups of $K$ and $k=Kv$, and $T$ is the inertia group (see \cite[Theorem 22.1.1]{EfBook} and use the fact that $K$ has no extensions of degree divisible by $\mathrm{char }(K)$).
+If $K$ is dp-minimal then $T=\prod_{l\in \Omega} \mathbb Z_l^{\dim_{\mathbb F_l}\Gamma/l\Gamma}$ for a certain set of primes $\Omega$.
 Since $\Gamma:=vK$ is dp-minimal, this implies that $T$ is small.
-Since $k$ is eaither real closed, algerbaically closed or elementarily equivalent to a finite extension of $\mathbb Q_p$, also $G_K$ is small.
+Since $k$ is either real closed, algebraically closed or elementarily equivalent to a finite extension of $\mathbb Q_p$, also $G_K$ is small.
+If $(K,v)$ is of mixed characteristic, the exact same argument works if $v$ has no coarsening $w$ of equi-characteristic $0$.
+Otherwise, decompose $K\xrightarrow{w}Kw\xrightarrow{\bar v} Kv$ and note that $G_{Kw}$ is small by what we have just written, so $K$ is small by our argument for equi-characteristic $0$.

 It seems, therefore, natural to ask whether the complexity of the value group in the above examples can be recovered definably.
 Can any (model theoretic) complexity of an NIP field be traced back to that of an ordered abelian group: \begin{qu} Let $K$ be a non separably closed NIP field.
 Does $K$ interpret a dp-minimal field?
-If $K$ is not strongly dependent (dp-minimal) is $K$ either imperfect or admits a (definable) non-trivial henselian valuation with a non strongly-dependent value group? \end{qu}
+If $K$ is not strongly dependent (resp. dp-minimal) is $K$ either imperfect or admits an (externally) definable non-trivial henselian valuation with a non strongly-dependent (resp. dp-minimal) value group? \end{qu}